Melvin Odoom: Television

 Odoom and Rickie Haywood-Williams have presented MTV Digs on MTV One, Monday to Saturday between 4 and 7 pm and MTV Music Junkie together — a live studio music show.
 Odoom presented MTV One's coverage of the BRIT Awards 2010 alongside Haywood-Williams, and also presented coverage of the BAFTA awards alongside Kimberly Walsh for MTV One.

 In 2010, Odoom and Haywood-Williams also presented the backstage online content for Sky1's Must Be the Music.

 Odoom hosted an MTV Leona Lewis special and presented BBC Blast for BBC Two.
 Odoom was presenting Basil's Swap Shop with Basil Brush in 2008 on Saturday mornings, alongside his days of playing various characters for the long-running show Dick and Dom in Da Bungalow.

 From 2013 until 2015, Odoom was a team captain on the BBC Three comedy panel show Sweat the Small Stuff.
 In 2014, Odoom and Haywood-Williams presented an episode of The Hot Desk featuring Mark Ronson.
 Since 2015, Odoom and Haywood-Williams co-hosted ITV2's red carpet show at the BRIT Awards alongside Laura Whitmore.

 On 18 June 2015, Odoom and Rochelle Humes were confirmed as the new presenters of The Xtra Factor, replacing Sarah-Jane Crawford.

 Odoom and Haywood-Williams co-presented the Saturday night entertainment series Bang on the Money, which began in April 2016 on ITV.

 On 12 August 2016, it was announced that Odoom would take part in the fourteenth series of Strictly Come Dancing, and was partnered with Janette Manrara.
 The couple were the first to leave the competition having had the fewest public votes.
 However, Odoom and Manrara went on to win the Strictly Come Dancing Christmas special.

 In February 2017, Odoom took part in a celebrity edition of Take Me Out.

 In 2017, Odoom and Haywood-Williams took part in Let's Sing and Dance for Comic Relief.

 Since 2017, Odoom has hosted the Channel 4 programme Lego Masters, where teams battle to build the best Lego creations.

 In 2020, Odoom took part in Richard Osman's House of Games and became the show's first contestant to score a minus point.

+In November 2024, Odoom appeared as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here! in which he became the fourth campmate to be eliminated from the series, finishing in ninth place.

 Personal life

-He is a celebrity ambassador for The Prince's Trust charity, which is involved with helping young adults in life.
+He is a celebrity ambassador for The Prince's Trust charity, which is involved in helping young adults in life.
 He is also the brother of actress and writer Yonah Odoom.

 Odoom is not a big follower of football but is a fan of Tottenham Hotspur F.C. and the Ghana national football team.